 Dunelm is a homewares retailer based in Leicester, UK.
-We have more than 170 stores in the UK and one in Jersey, the majority with a Pausa coffee shop facility.
+We have 180 stores in total, which are all located in the UK aside from one in Jersey, and the majority of which have a Pausa coffee shop facility.
 We also sell products via Dunelm.com for home delivery to UK customers or for collection from our stores.
 To support our business, we also have:

-- A Store Support Centre (head office) in Leicester and a London satellite office - Three warehouses in Stoke and one in Daventry and distribution centres in Stoke, Dartford, Bristol, Barnsley and Northampton - A curtain and blind manufacturing centre and a mock shop in Leicester - A customer service centre in Radcliffe, Manchester - A home delivery operation (Dunelm Home Delivery Network).

-During this financial year we also acquired Sunflex, a blind and curtain pole manufacturing business, which has one site in Cannock.
+- a Store Support Centre (head office) in Leicester and a London satellite office; - three warehouses in Stoke and one in Daventry and distribution centres in Stoke, Dartford, Bristol, Barnsley and Northampton; - a curtain and blind manufacturing centre and a mock shop in Leicester; - a customer service centre in Radcliffe, Manchester; - a home delivery operation (Dunelm Home Delivery Network); and - Sunflex, a blind and curtain pole manufacturing business, acquired in 2022, which has one site in Cannock.

-All of our operations are situated in the UK, plus we have one store in Jersey.
+All of our operations are situated in the UK, save for our one store in Jersey.